-Dedicate yourself to a healthier lifestyle in 2017 with these food and nutrition tips, and try out a new recipe.
+Dedicate yourself to a healthier lifestyle with these food and nutrition tips, and try out a new recipe.

 Apples are a great source of fiber, providing 4 grams per apple (including skin), and about 100 calories.
 Apples are very versatile for cooking, and are the most cultivated tree fruit in the world.